FeMaffezzolli/python_check_image_monochromaticity/README.md

 # Check Image Monochromaticity

-Monochromatic or not monochromatic, that's the question.<br>
+monochromatic or not monochromatic, that's the question.<br>
 This is the snippet if you need to check the monochromaticity of any image file.

 ## How does it look like?